fardeen-khan09/CodeAlpha-Internship-Project/README.md

 ---

-## 🧠 Task 2 – Data Visualization (Excel Dashboard)
+## 🧠 Task 1 - Exploratory Data Analysis (EDA)

 *🎯 Objective:*
-To design an interactive *Excel Dashboard* that visualizes business data and key performance indicators.
+To explore, clean, and analyze the dataset to identify trends, patterns, and key insights.

 *🔍 Key Highlights:*
-- KPI Summary section displaying *Total Sales, **Total Quantity, and **Average Sales*
-- Interactive charts for *Sales by Country, Month, and Product Category*
-- *Slicers* for easy filtering and data exploration
-- Clean, modern color formatting and dashboard layout
+-Data cleaning and formatting in Excel
+-Analyzing sales by country, product, and month -Identifying top-selling products
+-Detecting anomalies and trends

 *📂 Files Included:*
 - Task2_Project.xlsx
 - Task2_Report.pdf
-- Task2_Dashboard.png

 ---

-## 📈 Task 3 – Dashboard & Project Report
+## 📈 Task 3 – Data Visualization

 *🎯 Objective:*
 To create a professional and insightful *business performance dashboard* using Excel, focusing on clear visualization and storytelling through data.